iarcones/liri-node-app/README.md

 #### These instructions will get you a copy of the project up and running on your local machine.

-1. Copy to your folder liri.js, random.txt, gitignore, keys.js, package.json
+1. Clone the repository
-2. Run nmp install for request
+2. Run nmp install
 3. Create a .env file with this format
 <p>
   <img src="Screen Shot 1.png" width="350" title="hover text">